 - 8 ounces of dark chocolate

-1 Wash and dry the strawberries, making sure the berries are fully dry as water will cause chocolate to seize up.
+1 Rinse and dry the strawberries, making sure the berries are fully dry as water will cause chocolate to seize up.

 2 Melt the white chocolate in a double boiler or microwave.
 Follow the melting directions on the package.

 3 Dip the strawberry in the white chocolate, holding onto the stem or the "shoulders" of the strawberry.
 Give it a quick little twist and shake with your fingers to shake off the excess and then point it at the ceiling for a second or two to ensure that the chocolate adheres.

 Place on a piece of wax paper to let dry.